 Especially after 5 pm.
 That's when people who stream home really let down their hair, post work, and that's when the players race the sun as it sets.
 That's when people loosen up and can play their best.

 A good number of folks who pass your game go out of their way to pick up a runaway ball and shyly throw it back to you.

 Its spin when you hit it.

-Its angle of incidence as it hits the table, its angle of reflection as it takes off.
+The angle it hits the table, the angle it takes off.

 Why does top spin pull a shot down?
 The Magnus effect.

 Consider the swing of your arm in your shoulder socket as you hit the ball.